boidushya/blog.boidu.dev/blogs/better-lyrics.md

 ![Twitter post about Better Lyrics Launch](https://res.cloudinary.com/boidu/image/upload/q_auto:eco,c_crop,g_north,h_1295,w_1182,x_0,y_104/v1720787300/8b77e210-74b7-48a1-b4dc-6aa9c2bdf257.png)
 _Twitter post about Better Lyrics Launch_

-Now, once I passed the 100 user mark, I started noticing something.
+Now, once I passed the "100 users" mark, I started noticing something.
 The backend was not able to handle the load.
-I was using Railway's hobby tier and it was peaking at 600mb of memory.
+I was using Railway's hobby tier and it was peaking at **600mb** of memory.
 Mind you, I wasn't doing anything fancy, just fetching lyrics from an API and sending them back - no caching, no nothing.

 Back then I was in another city with a friend who was also a developer.
 He was working as a Golang developer at a company, and he suggested I use Golang for the backend.
 I had never used Golang before, but I was willing to give it a